 - Avoidance.
 Abstain and limit the activities that worsen the pain.

-- OTC medications.
-Make use of over the counter medications that typically contain aspirin, ibuprofen, naproxen.
-These are anti-inflammatory drugs and helps with the discomfort.
+- OTC pain medications.
+Make use of over-the-counter medications that typically contain aspirin, ibuprofen, naproxen.
+These are anti-inflammatory drugs and helps with the discomfort, although as with any pain relievers, the effect is there only for the short term.

 - Ice or heat therapy.
 Cold packs significantly reduce swelling.
 Heat is known to ensure increased blood flow to relax muscle tension.